solrak29/ecba/Readme.md

 ```
 Resolved   Issued   Description
-           20180422 Test where console test can communicate both ways via the std in/out on both sides.
+20180423   20180422 Test where console test can communicate both ways via the std in/out on both sides.
                         Get this part to process your messages and you are able to type back; then you can
                         easily plugin to controller piece.
+                        Used prompt utility instead of readline (for now this good enough)
 20180422   20180422 Added High Level Design on how controller shall work.
 20180422   20180419 Console chat side sent message to bot side, but only does the the round trip once.
                         the _transform function needed to have "done" function called.